sumitapalchaudhary/ct-backend-challenge/README.md

-The Flight service application calls 2 unstable APIs, merges their response and removes duplicates; and display results in 1 second.
+This application calls 2 unstable APIs, merges their response and removes duplicates; and display results in 1 second.

 To run this application,